JGuzman87/george-portfolio/README.md

-# Jorge(George) Portfolio
+# Jorge;a (George) Portfolio

 ## Discription

-The purspose of this project is to refactor the original code to make it easier to understand and find any potential bugs.
+The purspose of this project is to practice creating a personal portfolio about myself.
+Using various CSS elements and building an html page from scratch.

-* The div tags on the index.html code were mostly removed and replaced with more semantic HTML elements to improve accessibility.

-* The style.css sheet was condensed to improve website performance and reduce data usage.
+*

 ## Installation